lennygir/polito-se2-23-02-thesis/README.md

 ## Client Components

+### ProposalDetails
+This component serves as an interface for users to view proposal details and take necessary actions related to applications based on their role and the status of existing applications.
+The component is designed to present comprehensive details of a proposal, including its title, supervisor, co-supervisors, type, keywords, groups, description, expiration date, level, CDS, and additional notes.
+It also handles actions related to submitting applications for proposals.

 ### ProposalRow
 This component renders a single row in a table displaying information about a proposal.
 It encapsulates the rendering logic for a single proposal row in a table, providing options for different actions like editing, archiving, and deleting proposals based on user roles and proposal state.